 Sometimes it would be as simple as wanting to watch another episode of something on TV and instead I would tell myself, “Be disciplined and go to bed.”
 Reminding myself of my one word was strong enough to force me into action.
 And that’s the key to choosing the right one.

 I know what you may be thinking- knowing what is best for you and doing what is best for you are two different things.
 And I completely agree!

 But since I had decided (and felt strongly) that I needed to add discipline to my life, simply reminding myself in different instances was effectual enough to make me do what was best for me.
 I wasn’t perfect at it, but over time it became easier to not argue or try bargaining with myself.

 What really kept me motivated was that my theme penetrated into each area of my life and I was able to see the results.

 Here is a list of things I achieved from my year of Discipline:

 - Stuck to my budget

-- Paid off more debt
+- Paid off more debt than ever before

 - Made smarter spending decisions

 - Bought less stuff I didn’t need